Add email settings to devices using Intune

-You can use email profiles to configure the native email client on the following device types:
+You can use email profiles to configure the built-in email settings for the following devices:

 - Android Samsung Knox Standard 4.0 and later